 When puppies are marked, the markings will fade as the puppies age...but will not completely disappear.
 Puppies that will have all-tan ("golden") markings start out with an extremely dark face; the markings lighten by the time they are two months old and continue to lighten somewhat after that.
 Badger marked puppies have very distinct markings in black, grey, and tan that fade somewhat as they age, remaining darkest on the ears.
 All-white puppies often have very faint beige markings that are visible after a bath.

-These photos were taken when the puppies were almost 8 weeks old and they weighed about 11-15 lbs each.
-They have had their first vet visit and are ready to go to their new homes.
+These photos were taken when the puppies were 12 (head shots) 13 (body shots) weeks old.
+They weigh about 25 lbs each.
+They have had their first two vet visits (two sets of vaccinations).

 Their temporary names are as follows: